 After four surgeries, four rounds of chemotherapy and six weeks of radiation, Cynthia would win the fight and be declared cancer-free.

 “If I could take every cancer patient and send them to Dr. Persing and the Regional Cancer Center team, I would.
 You don’t always have to leave, you can get quality treatment right here.
 I didn’t have to leave my family, and having them with me during my visits to the Cancer Center was the most important part of treatment.
 I’m still here today because of my faith in God, my family and the cancer team.”

-» Discover more about Singing River Health System’s Regional Cancer Center.
+Discover more about Singing River Health System’s Cancer Care Services.